DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 Teach First is a 2-year programme leading to a PGDE and QTS.
 At the end of your first year, you will have QTS.
 The PGDE is awarded at the end of the second year.

 [Find out more about Teach First](https://www.teachfirst.org.uk/)

-##Find your course

-This is a CTA.
-You can search for postgraduate courses that lead to QTS (not including Teach First).

-Search for a course - link to: https://www.gov.uk/find-postgraduate-teacher-training-courses